anhaoxiang/anhaoxiang.github.io/README.md

 **University Service**
 - Served as an observer (competition official) for the MINES team in the Rocky Mountain Collegiate Cyber Defense Competition (RMCCDC), March 2025.
 - Served as a white-team member (competition official) for the MINES team in the RMCCDC, March 2022.
+- Help advised undergraduate student Andrew Plute for a project on digital identify verification, Summar and Fall 2025.
+- Help advised undergraduate students Madelyn Swelstad and Andrew Plute for a project on mobile app user privacy, Fall 2024 and Spring 2025.
+- Help advised undergraduate students Lucas Bowar and Brooke Bowcutt for a project on app privacy policy analysis, Fall 2022.
+- Help advised a group of high school students including Andrew Plute, Vincent Nguyen, Alexander Bieniek, etc. in MINES DoD CySP Cyber-REACH 2022 Summer Research Camp.

 **Conference Reviewer**
 - EMNLP 2022, IEEE TPS 2022, CODASPY 2023, IEEE TPS 2023